vmelamed/vm2/src/RegexLib/README.md

 # RegexLib

-A library of regular expressions for .NET Core, providing a collection of commonly used, domain specific, regex patterns for various purposes, such as validation, parsing, and matching.
+A library of regular expressions for .NET, that contains a collection of commonly used, domain specific, regex patterns for various purposes, such as validation, parsing, and matching.

-To be honest.
-I do not believe that the library should be used as a package reference, but rather as a source code reference - there migh be many patterns that in your application are not needed, and you would not want to include the whole library.
+> Note: I do not believe that the library should be used as a package reference, but rather as a source code reference - there might be too many patterns that in your application are not needed, and you would not want to include the whole library.

-For many patterns, I have tried to follow applicable RFCs and other standards, so that the regular expressions can be used in a wide range of applications.
-Most of these standards define a simple context-free (regular) grammar.
-Most of them describe the syntax of their respective formats in some form of (Extended) Backus-Naur Form - (E)BNF, which I tried to follow as close as
+For many patterns, the library follows closely applicable industry standards, so that the regular expressions can be used in a wide range of applications.
+Most of these standards define some context-free grammars that describe the syntax in some variant of Backus-Naur Form - usually ABNF for RFC-s and EBNF for ISO-s.
+The Library follows these grammars by composing smaller regexes, that validate some terminal and non-terminal symbols (fragments), into larger regexes that validate larger fragments.
+The library tries to adhere to the documents' definitions and vocabulary by naming the constant fragment validators as close to the documents terminology (the left-hand side of the ABNF) as possible, but also adopted some [naming conventions](#naming-conventions) - usually suffixes.
+Admitedly, a reminiscent of the Hungarian notation, but I believe that it is more readable and understandable from a programming point of view, especially when you use the source code of the library, instead of as a NuGet or project reference.

-possible: encoding the regular expressions by composing smaller expressions (fragments or terms), as defined in the respective documents, I aimed to make the regular expressions easier to understand, compare with standards, maintain, and debug.
-Along the way, I tried to adhere to the documents' definitions of specific terms (vocabulary), but also adopted some naming conventions to make the identifiers more readable and easier to use in .NET.
+For the regular expressions that are expected to be used most often, there are compiled `Regex` objects, leveraging the latest

-For the regular expressions that I expected to be used most often, I provided compiled `Regex` objects, leveraging the latest .NET performance improvements and the `GeneratedRegexAttribute`.
-Other regex fragments, for which I do not expect high demand, are exposed as `public const string` fields.
+.NET performance improvements and the `GeneratedRegexAttribute`.
+Other regex fragments, which are not expected to be wideliy used, are exposed as `public const string` fields.
 If you need them compiled, you can use the `Regex.CompileToAssembly` method or define your own methods with `GeneratedRegexAttribute`.

 Because some of the regular expressions become quite complex, I adopted a regex style that uses whitespaces, new lines, and comments.
-Some expressions should be case-insensitive, and some even match multiline strings (e.g., for Base64 encoded byte arrays).
+Some expressions should be case-insensitive, and some should even validate multiline strings (e.g., for Base64 encoded byte arrays).
 The regex options used are defined in the static class `Common`.

 ## `RegexLibReflector` utility